FamilySearch/fs-js-lite/README.md

 // and forward the user to that URL. fs.oauthRedirect();

+// Or just get the redirect URL to perform the redirect yourself.
+This is most
+// useful in Node.js
+window.location.href = fs.oauthRedirectURL();

 // Handle OAuth redirect response by retrieving the code from the URL query and
 // exchanging the code for an access token.
 The access token will be saved if
 // that behavior is enabled.